jstolc/hello-world/README.md

 ### References

-This project was heavily inspired by the following tutorial: https://www.cprime.com/resources/blog/deploying-your-first-web-app-to-tomcat-on-docker/.
+This project was inspired by the following tutorial: https://www.cprime.com/resources/blog/deploying-your-first-web-app-to-tomcat-on-docker/.

 Other useful documentation sources used during making of hello-world:
   * https://tomcat.apache.org/tomcat-9.0-doc/appdev/deployment.html